AkoToSiJeromeEh/frontend-expense/README.md

 Here're some of the tools and stack use and development span:

-*  🖱️ We use Mern Stack ( React ▶️ Frontend , Express ▶️ Backend , MONNGO DB ▶️ DATABASE , NODE ▶️ RUNTIME ENV )
+*  🖱️ We use Mern Stack ( React ▶️ Frontend , Express ▶️ Backend , MONGO DB ▶️ DATABASE , NODE ▶️ RUNTIME ENV )
 *  🖱️ Yup For all input fields and forms schema
 *  🖱️ Formik For Creating Form
 *  🖱️ React Query for Fetching Data